All Episodes

 What's going on?

-Rob, I was just sick of hearing the Democrats say that Hillary won the um popular vote that she should should be in, that we should go with the polarity of the country.
+Rob, I'm just sick of hearing the Democrats say that Hillary won the popular vote, that she should be in, that we should go with the polarity of the country.

-So I think carrying nearly two thirds of the United States voted for Trump, but there's no question on who should be president of the United States.
+So I think carrying nearly two-thirds of the United States voted for Trump, that there's no question on who should be president of the United States.

 Absolutely none.

-Look, to me, it if Trump wanted to, he had to he went with the system that we have.
+Look, to me, if Trump wanted to, he had to, he went with the system that we have.

 If he wanted to run up his popular vote total, he could have gone out and campaigned in California.

-He'd never win a California because California slanted off radically left.
+He'd never win a California because California slammed it off radically left.

 And he never would win New York.